Lucy Does a TV Commercial: Plot

 Ricky (Desi Arnaz) is given an opportunity to host a television show and is notified that he needs to find a girl to do a commercial spot for one of their sponsors.
 Lucy (Lucille Ball) begs Ricky to let her do the commercial, but he refuses.
 Lucy asks Fred (William Frawley) to assist her in a scheme to get Ricky to watch her on television.
 When Ricky returns home from his band rehearsal, she is behind the TV screen – inside the set's empty body – doing a mock commercial as Johnny, the bellhop of Phillip Morris fame.
-Ricky, disliking the stunt, goes behind the set and plugs the cord back into its outlet, which sets off a minor explosion behind Lucy.
-Ricky discovers that she has taken each part of the television set out, piece by piece (rather than sliding the whole chassis out), so that she could fit into the box.
+Ricky, disliking the stunt, goes behind the set and plugs the cord back into its outlet, which electrically shocks Lucy and sets off a minor electrical flare-up behind her.
+Ricky discovers that she has taken each part of the television set out, piece by piece (rather than sliding the whole chassis frame out), so that she could fit inside.

 The following morning, Lucy avoids Ricky.
 Ricky asks Fred if he can wait for a telephone call from the girl willing to do the commercial to tell her the time and studio.
 After Ricky leaves, Lucy tells Fred she will deliver the message instead.
-When the girl calls, Lucy tells her she is not needed for the commercial and proceeds to takes her place.
+When the girl calls, Lucy tells her she is not needed for the commercial and proceeds to take her place.

 The director of the commercial (Ross Elliot) explains to Lucy their sales pitch regarding the "Vitameatavegamin" health tonic.
 What both Lucy and the director are unaware of – but what the propman (Jerry Hausner) realizes to his shock – is that the tonic contains 23% alcohol.
-Lucy begins her first take, taking a sip of the tonic, which tastes terrible, as evidenced by her grimace.
-After a few more practice runs, Lucy becomes intoxicated and her speech becomes slurred.
+Lucy begins her first rehearsal, taking a sip of the tonic, which tastes terrible, as evidenced by her grimace.
+After a few more practice runs, Lucy riddles her subsequent rehearsals with mistakes as she becomes further intoxicated from the tonic.
 The director asks the propman to take her to her dressing room to rest until the commercial goes live.
 When the television show begins, Ricky sings "El Relicario", but Lucy comes out from backstage and staggers toward Ricky.
 She sways, waves to the camera, starts singing along with Ricky, and repeats her sales pitch in the middle of his singing despite Ricky's attempts to keep her off-screen.
 When he is finished performing, Ricky desperately carries Lucy off the stage.